VPS Privacy Protection Guide 2026: Data Security & Storage Management

 Never hard-code sensitive information in your code

-This is a habit many people overlook.
-Database passwords, API keys, and private keys should never be written directly into code files or config files and committed to a repository.
+This is one habit a surprising number of people still miss.
+Database passwords, API keys, and private keys should never live directly in your code or config files โ€” especially not in Git.

 Use environment variables instead: